 You do end up quibbling about some of the films time travel logic though.
 The biggest hole for me was the scene with Sam Lerner repeatedly going back in order to ace the chemistry test and outsmart every question the teacher throws at him.
 We see the group travelling back about four times to do so.
 The problem with this is the logic of what is happening.
 Consider this you have the same set of people making four trips back to the same moment in time, each group coming from slightly further into the future.
 What this should have ended up with was one classroom scene where you have four sets of the same people all bumping into and encountering each other in the hallway at the same time (and the film tells us exactly what happens when people cross their own timeline).
 The film does nothing to explain how travelling back to the same moment in time from further in the future negates all the preceding journeys back to the same moment.
 Yet later on, the script contradicts itself when it comes to the lottery scene and having them realise they neglected to get the bonus number but cannot change things why by the same logic could they not go back, get that number and then return to negate their first visit by winning the whole amount this time?

-Dean Israelite is next set to direct the remake of Power Rangers (2017).
+Dean Israelite subsequently went on to direct the reboot of Power Rangers (2017).